 Sounds good to us.

 You may wonder what we want to shift.
 Really all the things that ail our world – but what we think will help most is how people connect with one another.
 We want to help our community improve how we have conversations, disagree, navigate conflict, and manage emotions.
 We want to support our neighbors in problem solving.
 We want to ask questions where we listen to the response instead of plan our own rebuttal.

 But before all of this, we need to bring people together.
 All the people – regardless of religion or political affiliation or neighborhood or background – and we can’t think of a better way to do that than through play.
-Our hope is that with proper training of our staff and the creation of an engaging, accessible space – that friendships will spring up among adults and kids alike who otherwise may never have even met each other.
-Those conversations and relationships have more power than anything else to change the world.
+With proper staff training and the creation of an engaging, accessible space – the friendships that spring up among adults and kids alike who otherwise may never have even met each other will create conversations and relationships that have more power than anything else to change the world.